-From my teenage years until recent times, I firmly believed that all people had their needs for love fulfilled in five different ways, as outlined in the best seller by Dr. Gary Chapman called The Five Love Languages.
+From my teenage years until recent times, I firmly believed that all people had their needs for love fulfilled in five different ways, as outlined in Dr. Gary Chapman’s best seller The Five Love Languages.

 Now that I have been exposed to Orthodox theology and have come to know my own heart more deeply, I feel that Dr. Chapman’s book needs a critique.

 As outlined by Dr. Chapman, there are five ways in which people give and receive love.
 When someone in a relationship feels unloved, it may be because their significant other is not “speaking” their “love language.”
 The five are:

 3. Acts of Service

 Very little of my blog will make sense for a person who has not begun the long and difficult journey into their heart, which is at the center of Orthodox spirituality.
 Demanding any of these “love languages” ultimately reveals hidden pride, egotism, and attachment to the world, as harsh as that sounds.

 In their purest form, these five languages are innocent and are common practices between healthy individuals.
 In that sense, I have recommended the book to friends and those to whom I have provided spiritual counsel.
 However, if we assume that this is all there is to love, then it reveals our unhealed nature.
 Ideally, we should not feel a need for others to give them to us.
 Nor should we become upset because others do not recognize that we are making an effort to offer this type of “love.”
 I have seen people manipulate others into providing the love language they feel they need.
 That’s unhealthy, and I would imagine Dr. Chapman would agree with me on that point.